databricks/terraform-provider-databricks/docs/resources/user.md

 The following arguments are available:

 * `user_name` - (Required) This is the username of the given user and will be their form of access and identity.
+Provided username will be converted to lower case if it contains upper case characters.
 * `display_name` - (Optional) This is an alias for the username that can be the full name of the user.
 * `external_id` - (Optional) ID of the user in an external identity provider.
 * `allow_cluster_create` -  (Optional) Allow the user to have [cluster](cluster.md) create privileges.
 Defaults to false.
 More fine grained permissions could be assigned with [databricks_permissions](permissions.md#Cluster-usage) and `cluster_id` argument.
 Everyone without `allow_cluster_create` argument set, but with [permission to use](permissions.md#Cluster-Policy-usage) Cluster Policy would be able to create clusters, but within boundaries of that specific policy.